 We won our lawsuit against neo-Nazi Andrew Anglin, who led an antisemitic trollstorm against our client Tanya Gersh.
 "This win isn’t just for me, my family & my community; this is a win for everyone who has been harassed, terrorized & bullied," she said. https://t.co/wsRu9GDZZG— Southern Poverty Law Center (@splcenter) August 8, 2019

 As retaliation for the contact with Spencer’s mother, Anglin unleashed an army of white supremacist and neo-Nazi trolls on Hersh and her family, including her 12-year-old-son, who they told to crawl into an oven.
-They received countless threats, and Anglin even planned a march of armed neo-Nazis through Whitefish which would end in front of her house, though thankfully it never happened.
+They received countless threats, and Anglin even planned a march of armed neo-Nazis through Whitefish that would end in front of her house, though it never happened.

 Even though she won, she will likely never see her money as Anglin has gone into hiding.
 Anglin never appeared in court, despite being ordered by the judge to appear.
 He is currently thought to be on the run in Nigeria, though no one knows his exact whereabouts.

 Judge also orders Andrew Anglin to permanently remove all posts, comments and images related to his harassment campaign.
 Will be curious if he complies.— Mark Pitcavage (@egavactip) August 9, 2019

 "Montana judge orders neo-Nazi website publisher to pay $14 million" https://t.co/e9HtToju5G

 Anglin’s site, The Daily Stormer, is one of the most popular neo-Nazi websites but has been kicked off multiple domain providers for violating their terms of service.
 This victory in the courtroom should tell us one thing though: the federal government should take a strong stance against these hateful comments online, especially since too often they spill over into the real world.